arthurgassner/swissenergy-backend/README.md

 ### MLOps

-- [ ] Move the latest modelling efforts into a `.py`
+- [x] Move the modelling efforts into a `.py`
+- [x] Build a FastAPI server
-- [ ] Dockerize the inference, loading a pre-trained model
+- [x] Dockerize the `.py`
-- [ ] Deploy the docker image on a VPS
+- [x] Deploy the docker image on a VPS
+- [ ] Setup a Cron job to retrain the model hourly
-- [ ] Dockerize the training
+- [ ] Build a small webserver allowing access to the ENTSOE-DF data and the latest model's prediction
-- [ ] Deploy the docker image on a VPS
+- [ ] Host that webserver on the VPS, allowing access through the internet
-- [ ] Dynamically load the latest data from the ENTSO-E website (which is updated hourly.)
+- [ ] Automatically update the software on the VPS through GitHub Actions

 ### Website